Table of Contents

 The second is the goal to create more functional and easy-to-use products for users.
 Both product design and user experience design strive for meaning in every form, function, or update they design.

 The third is the high level of analytical skills designers need to possess.
-UX designers and product designers use the same toolkit to achieve their goals since numerous interviews, surveys, and testing rounds are the pillars of both approaches.
+Although there is a difference between product designer and UX designer, both use the same toolkit to achieve their goals since numerous interviews, surveys, and testing rounds are the pillars of both approaches.
 Such responsibilities require professionals who can retrieve information, dissect it, and know how to implement it best.

 But that’s where their similarities end.